JohnReeves/state-machines/README.md

 * cmd user interface

 # Summary of cli commands
-* list: Lists available state machine JSON files.
+* list: Lists available state machine JSON files
-* load <filename>: Loads a state machine from the specified JSON file.
+* load <filename>: Loads a state machine from the specified JSON file
-* event <event_name>: Triggers an event for the loaded state machine.
+* event <event_name>: Triggers an event for the loaded state machine
-* state: Displays the current state of the loaded state machine.
+* state: Displays the current state of the loaded state machine
+* states: Displays all the states of the loaded state machine
-* events: Shows the available transitions from the current state.
+* events: Shows the available transitions from the current state
-* event_sequence: Lists the predefined event sequence from the JSON file.
+* event_sequence: Lists the predefined event sequence from the JSON file
-* run <event1,event2,...>: Runs a sequence of events provided by the user.
+* run <event1,event2,...>: Runs a sequence of events provided by the user
-* run --all: Runs all events from the predefined sequence in the JSON file.
+* run --all: Runs all events from the predefined sequence in the JSON file
 * quit or exit: Exits the CLI.